A painted wood and metal Santa Morte skeleton statue behind a fence in Old Town San Diego

 Visitors’ Guide to Old Town San Diego

 San Diego locals and visitors alike know that our coastal gem of a city is a haven of warm sunshine, beautiful beaches, and amazing things to do.
-What may not be as widely known is that “America’s Finest City” is the birthplace of California.
-The first European visitors on the west coast were Spanish missionaries who made landfall in San Diego as early as 1542.
-Today, the area where these initial roots were planted is known as Old Town.
-It’s one of the most vibrant neighborhoods in the city, and a great place to go exploring.
-Here are some of the best reasons to visit Old Town San Diego.
+But did you know “America’s Finest City” is actually considered the birthplace of California?
+The first European visitors on the West Coast were Spanish missionaries who made landfall in San Diego as early as 1542.
+Today, the area where these initial roots were planted is known as Old Town San Diego.
+As one of the most vibrant parts of the city, this historic neighborhood is well known for its fantastic shopping, unique attractions, and an amazing variety of cuisine (especially famous for its large amount of Mexican Restaurants).
+Here are some of the best reasons to visit Old Town San Diego next time you’re in the area.

 (Photo: @cafecoyoteoldtown)